Arus-hub/Student_Grade_Management_System_Using_NodeJS_and_MySQL/README.md

-Student Data Management System
+# Student Data Management System

-Description
+## Description
-This project is a web-based application designed to manage student data.
-It allows users to view student information, calculate and display average grades, and provide insights into individual or collective student performance.
-The system is built using Node.js and Express for the backend, with a MySQL database, and HTML/JavaScript for the front-end.
+This web application manages student data, providing functionalities to view information, calculate and display average grades, and offer insights into both individual and collective student performance.
+It's built with a Node.js and Express backend, MySQL for database management, and HTML/JavaScript for the frontend.

-Features
+## Features
-Login System: Secure user authentication to access student data.
+- **Login System**: Secure authentication to access the system.
-Data Visualization: Display average grades and performance metrics.
+- **Data Visualization**: Display of average grades and performance metrics.
-Database Interaction: CRUD operations on student data.
+- **Database Interactions**: CRUD operations for managing student data.

-Installation
+## Installation

-Prerequisites
+### Prerequisites
-Node.js
+- Node.js
-MySQL
+- MySQL

-Setup
+### Setup
-Clone the repository:
+1. Clone the repository:

-bash
-Copy code
-git clone [repository-url]
-Install dependencies:

-bash
-Copy code
-cd [project-directory]
-npm install
-Set up your MySQL database and update the .env file with your database credentials.

-Start the server:

-Copy code
-node app.js
-Usage
-Access the web application at http://localhost:[port], where [port] is the port number specified in your environment.
-Log in using your credentials to view and manage student data.
-Contributing
-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page] if you want to contribute.

-Author
-[Your Name]
-License
-This project is [license-name] licensed.